 Can you tell us more about your organsiation’s role in greenSPEED?

-When it comes to the collector foils and adhesion, what challenges are you facing in the course of greenSPEED in comparison to State-of-the-Art technologies?
+When it comes to the collector foils, what challenges are you facing in the course of greenSPEED in comparison to State-of-the-Art technologies?

 Why do you think that projects such as greenSPEED are important for the European Battery Production?